 We also provide UST closure-in-place services on the rare occasion that the building, walkways, utilities, or other structures on site would be at risk of damage.
 After performing a site visit, your project manager will assess the costs, risks, and recommend the best approach.
 When a tank-closure-in-place is required, a structural engineer will provide a written recommendation, and submit it to the fire department for approval.
 We offer underground tank replacement services in situations where space required for installing an aboveground tank is limited.
 Setbacks defined by fire safety codes for gasoline tanks, limited parking, or minimal site footprints are examples of circumstances that would justify the replacement of an underground tank with a new one.
 Please see our UST Installation page for installation requirements and our products area for tank specifications.

 CommTank is your source for reasonable pricing and professional service.
-We have excellent working relationships with licensed site professionals (LSPs) that will oversee your project if needed, and partners in the construction industry for assistant in structural repair.
+We maintain excellent working relationships with licensed site professionals (LSPs) that will oversee your project if needed, and partners in the construction industry to assist with structural repair.
 Protecting your property’s appearance is important to us and we promise to completely restore the site to its original condition.

 Single-Wall Underground Tank Removal Requirements

-According to Massachusetts 310 CMR 80.15, all single-walled steel tanks must be closed in place or removed by August 7, 2017, except consumptive use tanks and tanks that were relined prior to August 2007 with a valid warranty.
-MassDEP does not require single-walled steel tanks wrapped with fiberglass/aramid, carbon fiber, and plastic compounds to be removed by August 7, 2017.
+According to Massachusetts 310 CMR 80.15, all single-walled steel tanks must have been closed in place or removed by August 7, 2017.
+Consumptive use tanks were the exception, as well as tanks that were relined prior to August 2007 with a valid warranty.
+MassDEP did not require single-walled steel tanks wrapped with fiberglass/aramid, carbon fiber, and plastic compounds to be removed by August 7, 2017.
 They are not considered single-wall underground tanks by the MassDEP.